Jason-Tree/T-GAE/README.md

 ## Citation

-If you find the code in this repo useful, please consider citing our paper:
+If you find the code or data in this repo useful, please consider citing our paper:

 @misc{he2024tgaetransferablegraphautoencoder,
       title={T-GAE: Transferable Graph Autoencoder for Network Alignment},